Salt & Light is more than a store.

-In each of these departments one can learn a variety of skills.
-Teamwork, problem solving, self management, and computer skills are just a few examples.
-Non for profit groups, schools, and even churches have found this to be true and use Salt & Light a safe place to train the people they work with.
+In each of these departments, one can learn a variety of skills.
+Teamwork, problem-solving, self-management, and computer skills are just a few examples.
+Non for profit groups, schools, and even churches have found this to be true and use Salt & Light as a safe place to train the people they work with.

 People also come to us on their own initiative seeking help.
 We call the people we work with directly “participants” as opposed to “recipients” or “clients.”
 Participants fill out and keep their own schedule, they clock in, they work as a team, and they work (really hard).
 Our participants gain useful skills and vital self-confidence through daily encouragement.